 Inventory Management Techniques

-So in this chapter, we give a summary of key techniques and ideas you can use to control and manage your inventory in the best way possible.
+So in this article, we give a summary of key techniques and ideas you can use to control and manage your inventory in the best way possible.

 Inventory management techniques

 Set reorder points for each product.